vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 before and after the refactor.
 Existing Akao pitch coverage also passes; the full build is warning-free and all 20 CTest targets pass.

+## Remove SegSat's test-only MIDI velocity adapter

+Remove `segSatMidiVelocity()` and its public declaration.
+Runtime conversion already uses `segSatLinearGain()`; only three saturation assertions kept this extra MIDI-specific API alive.
+Those existing assertions now check the driver's linear gain directly, retaining overflow/underflow coverage with greater precision and no additional fixture or helper.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,